hansroland/reflex-dom-inbits/tutorial.md

                 }
 ~~~

-The first example in *src/range01* uses default values for everything:
+The example in *src/range01* uses default values for everything:

 ~~~ { .haskell }
 {-# LANGUAGE OverloadedStrings #-}